CFANS College to Career Seminar for High School Students

-You are invited for a day of discovery with the College of Food, Agricultural and Natural Resource Sciences!
-High school students of all ages will have the chance to explore careers related to food, veterinary science, and business.
+On Tuesday, September 19, high school students will have the chance to explore careers related to food, veterinary science, and agricultural business.
 Students will also learn how they can pursue these careers with a college degree from the University of Minnesota.

-An admissions counselor will talk about the benefits of the U of M, and explain the application process in general.
-Industry professionals and current college students will be present to network with high school students, discuss their experiences in veterinary medicine, agricultural business, food systems, and more, and share information about college activities and industry opportunities.
+An admissions counselor will share information about the application process and the benefits of attending the U of M. Industry professionals and current college students will be present to network with high school students to discuss college and industry opportunities.

 The seminar will take place at the Leman Swine Conference, an annual educational event for the global swine industry which brings hundreds of participants from over 20 countries to St. Paul to learn about science-driven solutions and hear from major players in swine production, animal health, and marketing.

 Students and teachers must individually register by September 8.